DavAug/chi/README.md

 **Chi** is an open source Python package hosted on GitHub, which can be used to model dose response dynamics.

-All features of our software are described in detail in our [full API documentation](https://chi.readthedocs.io/en/latest/).
+All features of the software are described in detail in the [full API documentation](https://chi.readthedocs.io/en/latest/).

 ## Getting started